The-Campus-Chronicle/website/_posts/2019-11-04-concert-review-the-regrettes-at-bowery-ballroom.md

 This sold-out gig was even more proof that The Regrettes are going places.
-And if you havent heard of them, you definitely will soon.
+And if you haven't heard of them, you definitely will soon.